-There’s also a third option for those who do not want to – or are unable to – attend university.
-Instead of university, candidates can compslete a three-year pre-professional education and training (PEAT) training contract (yes, they like the word “training” so much they have used it twice).
+There’s also a third option for those who don’t want to – or are unable to – attend university.
+Instead of university, candidates can complete a three-year pre-professional education and training (PEAT) training contract (yes, they like the word ‘training’ so much they’ve used it twice).
 The compulsory Diploma in Professional Legal Practice follows this and the process ends with a further two-year traineeship.

-It is possible to study for an LLB in Scots Law/Foundation Programme at 10 universities in Scotland.
+You can study an LLB in Scots Law/Foundation Programme at 10 universities in Scotland.
 The ordinary degree takes three years, while the honours degree takes four.
 There are also accelerated degree options, which can be taken if you have a non-law first degree.

 The course imparts knowledge and skills necessary for working life, with an emphasis on practical application and much of the teaching carried out by practising lawyers.

 During the training contract, trainees must complete a minimum of 60 hours of trainee continuing professional development, which is structured learning over and above the trainee’s office work.
-It is possible to be admitted as a solicitor after one year of training (especially useful if the trainee is to appear in court on behalf of clients); but normally, at the end of the two years – and provided that all conditions have been met – the trainee is admitted as a fully qualified solicitor.
+It’s possible to be admitted as a solicitor after one year of training (especially useful if the trainee is to appear in court on behalf of clients); but normally, at the end of the two years – and provided that all conditions have been met – the trainee is admitted as a fully qualified solicitor.

 The body that administers the Scottish Bar is the Faculty of Advocates.
 Having completed the diploma, a trainee advocate (or 'intrant') must undertake a 21-month period of paid training in a solicitors' office (as for a trainee solicitor above, although slightly shorter), followed by a nine-month period 'devilling' (or pupillage) as an unpaid pupil to an advocate.
 The trainee must then pass an exam set by the Faculty of Advocates covering written and oral advocacy.
 At this stage, they’ll be admitted as an advocate.